-Join Matt Piper for an in-depth discussion in this video Starting from scratch in a new project, part of Songwriting in Reason.
+Join Matt Piper for an in-depth discussion in this video Starting from scratch in a new project, part of Learning Songwriting: Reason.

 - Through the years, I have used several different platforms for recording, including tape and several different DAWs, and I've really found Reason to be a very comfortable environment for writing songs.
 And specifically, I've had experiences with trying to get my software to work and forgetting my idea before I could get it recorded.
 That has not happened to me with Reason.
 Somehow I feel really comfortable in this environment.